al0vya/hfv1-cpp/README.md

 ## In-built test cases

-The model supports 7 in-built tests as shown below.
+The model supports 7 in-built tests.
+The outputs from each test are shown in the animations below.
+The animations can be used to check for correctness if the model is modified in any way.

 ### Wet dam break